Connected and Disconnected Sea Partons from CT18 Parametrization of PDFs: Global fitting

 \subsection{Parton degrees of freedom}

 In the QCD global analysis of parton distributions in the proton, the PDFs of various partons are parametrized in some functional forms at the initial scale $Q_0$ (about 1 GeV), from where the PDFs are evolved to any arbitrary higher energy scale $Q$ via DGLAP evolution equations.
-Typically, it is assumed that the charm and bottom quark PDFs are generated perturbatively from QCD evolution, though in some special studies, the possibility of having non-perturbaive charm PDF at the $Q_0$ scale was also considered, such as in Refs.~\cite{Hou:2017khm,Ball:2016neh,NNPDF:2017mvq,Ball:2021leu}.
+Typically, it is assumed that the charm and bottom quark PDFs are generated perturbatively from QCD evolution, though in some special studies, the possibility of having non-perturbaive charm PDF at the $Q_0$ scale was also considered, such as in Refs.~\cite{Hou:2017khm,Ball:2016neh,NNPDF:2017mvq,Ball:2021leu, Ball:2022qks}.
 Therefore, in general, the total number of parton degrees of freedom at the $Q_0$ scale is 7, which includes the following partons:

-In the CT18 \cite{Hou:2019efy}, it is also assumed that the strange PDFs $s = \bar{s}$ at the $Q_0$ scale, though $s \neq \bar{s}$ can be generated at large $Q$ scale via NNLO QCD evolution.
+In CT18~\cite{Hou:2019efy}, it is also assumed that the strange PDFs $s = \bar{s}$ at the $Q_0$ scale, though $s \neq \bar{s}$ will be generated at large $Q$ scale via NNLO QCD evolution.
 Given this ansatz, the number of parton degrees of freedom is 6 in CT18.
+We note that in MSHT20 PDFs~\cite{Bailey:2020ooq} and NNPDF4.0~\cite{Ball:2021leu}, a non-vanishing asymmetric strangeness $s(x) \neq \bar{s}(x)$ is imposed in the non-perturbative parametrisation at their respective $Q_0$ scales.

-As mentioned in the last section, when the separation of CS partons and DS partons are considered, we would have more partonic degrees of freedom at the $Q_0$ scale.
+As mentioned in the last section, when the separation of CS partons and DS partons are considered, we would have more partonic degrees of freedom.
 The classification of partons becomes: